wantedly/nginx-image-server/README.md

     your-nginx-image-server
 ```

-### Recommended configurations
-There are some recommended configurations to run Nginx in Docker Container.

-* `daemon off;`
+Be sure to include `daemon off;` in your custom configuration to run Nginx in the foreground.

-Run Nginx in the foreground to prevent your container will stop immediately after starting.
+Otherwise your container will stop immediately after starting.

-* `access_log /dev/stdout;`
-* `error_log /dev/stdout info;`

-Log to STDOUT to and send your logs to an external storage like S3 via fluentd or a service like PaperTrail.
-This practice is followoing "Treat logs as event streams" in [12factor apps](http://12factor.net/logs).
-It helps your container to be disposable.

-* `env S3_HOST;` and `perl_set $s3_host_from_env 'sub { return $ENV{"S3_HOST"}; }';`

-If you have to set secret key or some config different between development and production, use environment variables.
-This practice is following "Store config in the environment" in [12factor apps](http://12factor.net/config).

-You can see example configuration for these in `nginx.conf` under `example-files/` in this repo.

 ## LICENSE
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)